-We are a digital-security research and development centre that is pioneering new ways to make real-world systems more secure, while reducing the need for human expertise.
-The Digital Security Research Centre advances automated program analysis and repairs system weaknesses at speed, scale and with precision.
+We are a digital-security research and development center that is pioneering new ways to make real-world systems more secure, while reducing the need for human expertise.
+The Digital Security Research Center advances automated program analysis and repairs system weaknesses at speed, scale and with precision.

 Our team brings together computer digital-security experts from academia, industry and the broader security community under one roof to solve the most sophisticated digital issues and security vulnerabilities.

 To drive progress in autonomous computer security, we collaborate with the world’s most talented scientists, university professors and leading software analysts with expertise in such areas as binary analysis, guided fuzzing, emulation, compilers, debugging, symbolic execution, machine learning, SMT solvers, reverse engineering, program synthesis and formal verification.

 DSRC is part of the Technology Innovation Institute (TII), a UAE-based research center that aims to lead global advances in artificial intelligence, autonomous robotics, quantum computing, cryptography and quantum communications, directed energy, secure communication, smart devices, advanced materials, and propulsion and space technologies.

 We belong to the Abu Dhabi Government’s Advanced Technology Research Council (ATRC), which oversees technology research in the emirate.